MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/3-why-when-use-razor-pages.md

 ## When to use Razor Pages

-Use Razor Pages in your ASP.NET Core app when:
+Use Razor Pages in your ASP.NET Core application when:

 * You want to generate dynamic UI for a browser from your ASP.NET Core application.
 * You prefer a page-focused approach to developing web apps, where the page markup and *:::no-loc text="PageModel":::* are in close proximity.